Video Game Devs Category

 - Drivers License

 - Foreign Voter Card

-In addition to the ID, you must include the letter from Microsoft.
+In addition to the ID, you must include the letter from Microsoft or Steam.
 I have not seen this letter, but the requirement are:

 “A signed letter or document from the withholding agent, on official letterhead, showing your name and verifying that an ITIN is required to make distributions to you during the current tax year that are subject to IRS information reporting or federal tax withholding.”